javarias/omniORB/cost/tests/omniorb/scripts/README.txt

 The remote-executor can be asked to execute any command on your machine.
 The security risk should be obvious.
-You should never run this script on a machine that is outside your firewall.
+You should never run this script on a machine that can be reached by untrusted clients.

 On Windows you need a recent version of the Python Win32 Extensions